We’ve seen it all

 - Neurologic conditions — Seizures, infections or neurologic surgery

-Children's hospitalist program provides a full range of services to help kids feel better and get home faster.
+Children’s Minnesota’s pediatric hospital medicine department provides a full range of services to help kids feel better and get home faster.
 Just a few of the ways we pack every minute of your stay with maximum healing power:

 - Manage admissions — We work closely with doctors from the emergency department and operating room as well as your pediatrician to get your child quickly and safely into bed in a private patient room.